jeffbeech/Detecting-Abnormal-ECGs/README.md

 This dataset, "ECG5000" is a 20-hour long ECG originating from Physionet.
 It consists of 5,000 heartbeats randomly selected from a single patient with congestive heart failure, recorded over a 20 hour period.
 The set contains 2,919 normal heartbeats, labeled as “1”, and 2,079 abnormal heartbeats, labeled as “0”.
 Each heartbeat has been made equal length, and consists of 140 datapoints.

+The data was split to remove the labels from the data and create a target data file with just the labels.
+Borth files were train-test split, and the data file was scaled between 0 and 1 as tensor arrays.
+The training set was divided into normal and abnormal sets so the model could be trained on just the normal heartbeats.

 ## Modeling
 The problem at hand will be solved with a neural network using an autoencoder.
 The graph below illustrates how this works, but it is easiest to think of it in the same way your phone camera works – your phone takes an image, compresses it for storage purposes, and recreates it from the compressed version when you look at it on your phone screen.
 An autoencoder takes data, compresses it, and then attempts to reassemble it as closely as possible to the original.